Skip to main content

 FieldTypeRequiredDescription

 namestringYesDisplay name shown in the Circuit UI (32 characters or less).
-Cannot be changed after first publish — see Agent Identity below.
+Free to change after upload — renaming updates the same agent.

 taglinestringYesBrief subtitle shown on agent cards (32 characters or less)

 categorystringNoCatalog category for the explore page.
-Allowed values: "spread", "prediction", "narrative", "quant", "yield", "experimental".
+Allowed values: "spread", "prediction", "quant", "yield", "experimental".
 Defaults to "experimental".

 imageUrlstringNoAgent icon URL.
 Defaults to "https://cdn.circuit.org/agents/default".

-allowedExecutionModesstring[]YesArray of "auto" and/or "manual".
-First entry is the default for circuit dev run --hosted.
+allowedExecutionModesstring[]NoArray of "auto" and/or "manual".
+First entry is the default for circuit run --hosted engine.
+Defaults to ["auto"].

-runtimeIntervalMinutesnumberYesHow often run() is called (in minutes).
+runtimeIntervalMinutesnumberNoHow often run() is called (in minutes; whole number, minimum 1).
 By default, the interval starts after the previous run completes.
 See schedule to align runs to clock boundaries instead.
+Defaults to 15.

 schedulestringNo"rolling" (default) or "fixed". "rolling" runs again after the last run completes. "fixed" aligns runs to clock boundaries (for example :00, :15, :30, :45).
 Requires runtimeIntervalMinutes to divide evenly into 60.